 We begin with a set of Guiding Themes and Principles developed by the Advisory Committee and designed to serve as a framework for decision-making.
-The principles encourage the use of parking resources to support economic development goals and to effectively serve the diversity of customers and visitors using the downtown.
+The principles encourage the use of parking resources to support economic development goals and to effectively serve the diversity of customers and visitors using the downtown (see Section IV).

 Following this list, recommended parking management strategies are presented as a series of steps intended to follow a logical progression, with each action providing the groundwork necessary for subsequent actions.

-Steps are divided into policy actions and operations, and further categorized as specific action strategies intended to be carried out in two phases that range from immediate to long-term.
+Steps are divided into policy actions and operations, and further categorized as specific action strategies intended to be carried out in two phases that range from immediate to long-term (see Section V and Appendix A).